Introducing: B1B2 Travel Visas By Boundless

 The government’s required fee for Form I-129F is $535.
 An applicant may pay with a money order, cashier’s check, or personal check.
 If you are filing at a USCIS lockbox facility, you can pay by credit card using Form G-1450 (“Authorization for Credit Card Transactions”).
 If paying by check, make the check payable to the U.S. Department of Homeland Security.

-Once Form I-129F is approved, the engaged partner of the U.S. citizen is required to complete a medical exam.
+Once Form I-129F is approved, the engaged partner of the U.S. citizen must complete a medical exam.
 The cost for the exam varies by provider, but $200 is typical.

-Finally, the fee for the actual K-1 visa application is $265.
-This fee is usually paid at the interview —but it’s important to review specific instructions regarding time and place of payment, included in the embassy’s interview notice, which can vary by home country.
+Finally, the actual K-1 visa application fee is $265.
+It’s usually paid at the interview —but it’s important to review specific instructions regarding time and place of payment, included in the embassy’s interview notice, which can vary by home country.

 The K-1 fiancé visa allows a U.S. citizen to sponsor their foreign partner to legally enter the United States.
 Each partner must prove they plan to marry within 90 days after the foreign fiancé arrives in the U.S.